 The in vitro micronucleus test measures a substance’s potential for causing damage to chromosomes.
 Cultured human or rodent cells are treated and then examined for the presence of chromosome fragments known as micronuclei.
 The test is intended to reduce the number of animals used to identify substances that can lead to cancer and other adverse health effects.

 ICCVAM provided comments on cytotoxicity evaluation procedures and study design for a draft OECD test guideline for the in vitro micronucleus test, and subsequently recommended approval of the test guideline based on the results of cytotoxicity study data provided by European Union and U.S. laboratories.
-Test Guideline 487 for the in vitro micronucleus test was formally adopted by OECD in 2010, and an updated version was adopted in 2014.
+OECD formally adopted Test Guideline 487 for the in vitro micronucleus test in 2010 and an updated version in 2014.

 The International Conference on Harmonisation of Technical Requirements for Registration of Pharmaceuticals for Human Use (ICH) included the method described in Test Guideline 487 in their Guidance on Genotoxicity Testing and Data Interpretation for Pharmaceuticals Intended for Human Use (Guideline S2[R1]).
 ICH safety guidelines are internationally agreed upon standards for safety testing.
 Guideline S2(R1) is intended to apply to products being developed as human pharmaceuticals and is recommended for adoption to the regulatory bodies of the European Union, Japan, and USA.

 NICEATM and ICCVAM, along with the European Union Reference Laboratory for Alternatives to Animal Testing (EURL ECVAM, formerly ECVAM), participated in a validation study of the in vivo rodent comet assay sponsored by the Japanese Center for the Validation of Alternative Methods (JaCVAM).
-The comet assay test method is a potential alternative for the in vivo rat hepatocyte unscheduled DNA synthesis assay.
-OECD Test Guideline 489 for the in vivo comet assay was adopted in 2014.
+The comet assay test method is a reduction alternative for the in vivo rat hepatocyte unscheduled DNA synthesis assay.
+OECD adopted Test Guideline 489 for the in vivo comet assay in 2014.

 NICEATM and ICCVAM are collaborating with EURL ECVAM in the assessment of carcinogenic xenobiotics using the in vitro cell transformation assay.
 An OECD test guideline for the in vivo cell transformation assay is currently under development; a draft test guideline was made available in February 2013 on the OECD website.